sadeq220/docs/js/NextJs.md

 React Server Components can be an **async** function.
 React Server Components can not use React Hooks and Web APIs(e.g. HTML event listeners).

+From Next.js 13 onward Any component which has 'use client' at the top of the file is identified as a Client Component.
+If we don't specify that at the top of the file, the component in the file is considered a Server Component.

 ## References
 - [define route](https://nextjs.org/docs/app/building-your-application/routing/defining-routes)